ishikawa-group/vasp_how_to/english/molecular_dynamics.md

 ```
 * The MD-specific keywords are as follows:
     + `POTIM`: In MD calculation, this means the timestep in femtosecond (fs, 1.0e-15 s).
 Usually, 0.5-2.0 should be used.
-    + `NBLOCK`: Frequency to control the temperature when using Berendsen thermostat. `NBLOCK` = 10 means temperature is scaled every 10 steps during the MD.
+    + `NBLOCK`: Frequency to control the temperature when using Berendsen thermostat. `NBLOCK` = 10 means temperature is scaled every 10 steps during the MD. *Not necessary when using Nose-Hoover thermostat*.
     + `TEBEG`: Target temperature at the beggining of the MD.
     + `TEEND`: Target temperature at the end of the MD.
 If this value is different from `TEBEG`, gradual increase/decrease of temperature during MD is taken.